 While the generation, transmission and distribution of electricity generally fall under the jurisdiction of the provinces of Canada, nuclear energy is accorded special treatment.
 Nuclear energy is seen to be a matter of national interest, as is Canada's effective participation in the international control of nuclear energy.
 The Government of Canada has established the Canadian Nuclear Safety Commission which regulates the development, production and use of nuclear energy, as well as the use of nuclear substances and certain prescribed equipment and information.
 Ontario has forecasted nuclear will continue to form a significant source of electricity for the coming decades.
-The future of specific nuclear facilities and the long-term management of nuclear waste will be the subject of debate for vears to come.
+The future of specific nuclear facilities and the long-term management of nuclear waste will be the subject of debate for years to come.
 Progress continues for the proposed disposal of nuclear waste using a deep geological repository.
+Canada's nuclear industry is evolving with the development of small modular reactors to assist with the transition away from fossil fuels and the electrification of the economy.